Heading

 The best thing here is this works even for derived style headings not just the standard Word styles Heading 1 – 9.

+We could jump between headings, select the just the heading content or just the remainder of the heading text.
+Quickly expanding or extending which heading is selected is also useful.
 That’s one of the nice things about macros.
 We can mold them to make Word work our way.

-Selecting only the heading content
+Select only the heading content

 Where is the second paragraph?